-Also known as boat orchids, it grows small flowers, as compared to other orchids.
-The cream-colored, five-petaled blossoms of this variety are what that steals the show!
-You can grow yellow and red ‘Showoff,’ bright pink ‘Frae,’ or lime green ‘Chica’; all three of these varieties have received American Orchid Society’s Certificate.
+Also known as boat orchids, it grows small flowers compared to other orchids.
+The cream-colored, five-petaled blossoms of this variety are what steal the show!

 Botanical Name: Dendrobium spp

-Flower Color: Purple, Lavender, White, Orange, Yellow, and Green
+Flower Colors: Purple, Lavender, White, Orange, Yellow, and Green

-Dendrobium orchid produces delicate, exuberant flowers that need support due to heavy growth on top.
-The common varieties feature yellow, lavender, and white flowers.
-This variety grows up to 6 inches to 4 feet tall.
+Dendrobium orchid produces delicate, exuberant flowers that need support due to heavy growth.
+The standard varieties feature yellow, lavender, and white flowers.

 Botanical Name: Epidendrum spp

-Flower Color: Orange, Yellow, Red, Fuchsia, and Lavender
+Flower Colors: Orange, Yellow, Red, Fuchsia, and Lavender

 Botanical Name: Lycaste spp

-Flower Color: White, Purple, Red, Green, Yellow, and Orange
+Flower Colors: White, Purple, Red, Green, Yellow, and Orange

-Lycaste orchid is a deciduous variety, native to the tropical central and south America.
+Lycaste orchid is a deciduous variety native to tropical central and south America.
 It produces long-lasting, medium-sized flowers in lavender, pink, white, or red colors.
-There are 30 species under this genus.
-It is one of the best types of orchids varieties you can grow!
+It is one of the best types of orchid varieties you can grow!

 Botanical Name: Ludisia discolor